pantheon-systems/wp-decoupled-preview/README.md

 While we hope to expand in the future, the initial release of this plugin only supports NextJS.
 It was developed in support of [Pantheon's Next WordPress Starter](https://github.com/pantheon-systems/next-wordpress-starter), but can be applied to other
 NextJS sites using a similar approach.

+## Known Issues

+* Currently this plugin does not support custom post types.